 Bricks made with K37 are better described as a charcoal colour – they aren’t so dark they look as though they have been painted, but they are a dark grey-blue-black shade up close, though the extent of this depends on the amount of pigment used in manufacture and the specifications of the raw material clay itself.
 Shades from dark browns through to deep black are all possible.
 When used collectively in a build, they have a black effect without being overwhelming, and owing to the manufacturing process completely dispersing the pigment through the clay before firing, bleaching and/or fading due to long-term solar exposure is eliminated.

-There are a number of ways you can use black bricks to enhance the look of your design.
-While skilled architects will think of striking new ways to use K37 black bricks, some suggestions for their use are:
+There are a number of ways you can use this brick to enhance the look of your design.
+While skilled architects will think of striking new ways to use K37 bricks, some suggestions for their use are:

 - Combine with bold lines and other materials for a modern look that turns heads.
-Many architects have already used black bricks on large modern square builds that play with shapes and colours.
+Many architects have already used these bricks on large modern square builds that play with shapes and colours.
 Combine with metal, wood, or stucco to emphasize the colour and texture of the bricks.

-- Large panes of glass contrast beautifully with the dark colour of the bricks, both to enhance the colour of the bricks but also the reflection of the sky and other surroundings in the windows becomes a feature of the build when used with the base of a black brick pigment.
+- Large panes of glass contrast beautifully with the dark colour of the bricks, both to enhance the colour of the bricks but also the reflection of the sky and other surroundings in the windows becomes a feature of the build when used with the base of a K37 brick pigment.

 - Use for a feature wall or extension to add more dimension to a design.
 If your design plays with colour and texture a black exterior room plays with the light colours of the rest of the build and enhances the natural lighting and shadows the building has.
 A black brick extension on an older build can be particularly effective, especially if used with large glass panes or wall looking out onto a garden.